The Alexandrian

 I do have a sense that mechanics-only play may crop up more frequently in combat, even among players who don’t otherwise engage in it.
 This may even be a significant contribution to the common belief that there’s some sort of division between “combat” and “roleplaying”.
 (Which I’ve always had difficulty grokking, because life-or-death stakes should be a crucible of character development.
 It shouldn’t be a place where characters get turned off.)

 (What about fiction-only?
 That’s playing “let’s pretend” without any mechanical structure.
-It tends not to crop up in roleplaying games because it inherently doesn’t require the game, although you can see certain tendencies towards it in certain types of dice-fudging or groups that simply ignore certain types of mechanics.)
+It tends not to crop up in roleplaying games because it inherently doesn’t require the game, although you can see certain tendencies towards it in some types of dice-fudging or groups that simply ignore particular types of mechanics.)

 Go to Part 4